tqdo/Alternating-Minimization-for-Group-Fused-Lasso/README.md

 # Group Fused Lasso in C++
-This repository contains two efficient algorithms to solve the Group Fused Lasso (Bleakley & Vert, 2011) problem.
+Two efficient algorithms to solve the Group Fused Lasso (Bleakley & Vert, 2011) problem.

 The first one solves the primal problem using Alternating Minimization algorithm.
 The second one solves the dual problem using Block coordinate descent.